 Covanta’s Energy-from-Waste facilities meet or exceed the strictest standards set by regulatory bodies and employ sophisticated technologies to achieve superior environmental performance which is fully protective of human health and the environment.
 In the United States for example, the emissions from our facilities are dramatically below the established limits, usually operating at 60-90% or more below the required limit and Covanta is committed to doing even better.

-Our Clean World Initiative has been an important driver of our success to reduce emissions and is an example of our commitment to achieving strong environmental performance.
-Since launching our Clean World Initiative in 2007, we have reduced emissions by up to 53 percent.
+Our sustainability program has been an important driver of our success to reduce emissions and is an example of our commitment to achieving strong environmental performance.
+Since launching our sustainability program in 2007, we have reduced emissions by up to 53 percent.

 State-of-the-art emissions control technologies

 Our boilers are specifically designed to recover as much energy as we can out of the waste resource, minimize formation of dioxins and ensure complete combustion, including volatile organic compounds (VOCs) and other organic compounds.

 Nitrogen Oxides (NOx) Control:

 Our facilities are equipped with selective non-catalytic reduction (SNCR) systems, which inject ammonia or urea into the furnace to chemically convert NOx into gaseous nitrogen, a harmless gas that makes up the majority of our atmosphere.
 In addition, we have installed Covanta’s proprietary low nitrous oxide system (Low NOx™) in more than 20 units, which helps us control NOx emissions and reduce reagent consumption.

 After leaving the boiler, combustion gases travel through an extensive air pollution control system.
 At many of our plants, activated carbon is added to the flue gas stream as it exits the boiler.
 Gaseous phase contaminates such as mercury and dioxins adsorb to the surface of the carbon so it can be removed downstream in the baghouse.